 A common reaction from urban and suburban residents when they learn coyotes are living in their area is to ask for the removal of the coyotes, either through lethal means or by trapping and relocating them.
 However, animal control officers have learned through a lot of experience that this is not only a lot harder to do than it sounds, but it does nothing to reduce the number of coyotes living in an area.
+In fact, it has the opposite effect.
+Coyotes are territorial and keep other coyotes out of their home range.
+The larger the territory of a coyote pack, the fewer coyotes are present overall.
 Coyote Fact Sheet.
 BackgroundCoyotes were not originally found in Connecticut, but have extended their range eastward during the last 100 years from the western plains and midwestern United States, through Canada and into the northeastern and mid-Atlantic states.

 Coyotes were first reported in Connecticut in the mid-1950s.
 For the next 10 years, most coyote reports were from northwestern Connecticut.
 Coyotes eventually expanded their range throughout the entire state and are now a part of Connecticut’s ecosystem.
 The coyote is one wildlife species that has adapted to human-disturbed environments and can thrive in close proximity to populated areas.
 RangeOriginally an inhabitant of the western plains of the United States, the coyote now occurs from Alaska south into Central America and east from the Atlantic Provinces to the southeastern United States.
 Coyotes and People: What to Know If You See or Encounter a Coyote : The Humane Society of the United States.